acbbullock/IO-Fortran-Library/doc_API_design/Ref/operators.md

 ### Excision ([-](../../interface/operator%28-%29.html))

-For `x` and `y` scalars or arrays of any compatible rank, and of any combination of type `character`, `String`:
+For `x` and `y` scalars or arrays of any compatible rank, and of any combination of type `character` and `String`:

 ```fortran
 result = x - y
 ```

-@note Excision always returns a `String` even when both arguments are of type `character`.
-This ensures that excision can be performed elementally even for values of type `character`.
+@note Excision always returns a `String` value even when both arguments are of type `character`.
+This ensures that excision can be performed elementally even for `character` values, which would not be well-defined with a return type of `character`.
+For two scalar `character` values, one may simply perform the conversion `result = str(x - y)` to return a scalar `character`.

 @note
 String arithmetic is not associative, commutative, or distributive in general: